bmurmann/EE628/2_Assignments/README.md

+**Week 12**

+* Take notes as you work through the items below and submit them as your weekly report.
+If you are not working on the template project, you need to define suitable tasks on your own.
+* Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).
+* Configure KLayout as shown in the (updated) tools section.
+This fixes all known bugs to date.
+* Complete a "significant" piece of layout (e.g., the clock generator cell) this week and fix all DRC errors (except for density rules).
+* Continue to work toward your final set schematics and evaluation of your design's top-level performance.
+For the latter, create a suitable Jupyter notebook that computes the decimated digital output for at least five input voltages and assess your converter's linearity.
+* Skim through the following paper on ESD protection: https://ieeexplore.ieee.org/document/10320105 (read as much as you like).

+**Week 11**

+* Spring break.

 **Week 10**

 * Submit your team presentation as this week's deliverable (no other deliverables).
 * Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).

 **Week 9**

 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.
 * Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).
 * Work on your team presentation for March 13.
 See lecture 14 for a suggested outline.
 * Configure KLayout as shown in the (updated) tools section.
 This will allow you to use IHP PyCells as well as the standard cell and primitive layout libraries going forward.
 * Create a DRC-clean layout of an inverter in IHP technology.
 You can watch this video if you need some guidance: https://www.youtube.com/watch?v=MwwiYSQ2JX8.
 Note that this example uses a different technology, but the steps will be similar.
 A few suggestions:
- * I'd use paths instead of boxes to connect the transistors.
+    - I'd use paths instead of boxes to connect the transistors.
- * The pcells used in this example automatically  generate P and N bulk taps.
+    - The pcells used in this example automatically  generate P and N bulk taps.
 The IHP PyCells don't do this (yet).
 You can daw the taps manually or use the ptap/ntap cells from the primitives library.
 * As a next exercise, try to create a DRC-clean layout of your clock generator using standard cells.

 **Week 8**

 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.
 * Continue to work toward a fully transistorized version of the delta-sigma modulator.
 Document any issues that you observe and add your questions for the next class meeting [here](https://docs.google.com/document/d/1sxiMK8YySP9BN6mlV8Gm9bcBho1SJc_OXievlb69DG8/edit?usp=sharing).
-* In preparation for the layout phase of our project, watch the Klayout tutorial videos at https://www.youtube.com/@qnfcf6093/videos.
+* In preparation for the layout phase of our project, watch the KLayout tutorial videos at https://www.youtube.com/@qnfcf6093/videos.
 As mentioned in class, you can skip the installation part and simply run `klayout -e` from the Linux prompt inside the tool container.
 These are the most important videos to watch: 0, 1, 2, 3, 4, 6, 7.
-I recommend that you duplicate all the shown work in your own Klayout window.
+I recommend that you duplicate all the shown work in your own KLayout window.
-* For additional resources on Klayout, browse the tool's doc page: https://www.klayout.de/doc.html.
-You can also consider watching this longer tutorial by the creator of Klayout: https://www.youtube.com/watch?v=5t78kJ991js.
+* For additional resources on KLayout, browse the tool's doc page: https://www.klayout.de/doc.html.
+You can also consider watching this longer tutorial by the creator of KLayout: https://www.youtube.com/watch?v=5t78kJ991js.

 **Week 7**

 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.
 * Design an integrator stage using the capacitor and inverter sizing discussed at the end of lecture 11.
 Verify functionality through a transient simulation.
 * Now implement the switches using the sizing discussed in lecture 12.